 Keep small and reasonable goals, so you can celebrate the win.
 How does one climb a mountain?
 By taking one step at a time of course.
 Apply the same logic to your goals.
 If they are too big, break them down into the smallest goals possible.
 Let’s say you have 30lbs to lose.
 Start by dividing that goal.
-Aim for 1.5lbs per week, then focus all your energy on eating nutrient dense food and working out to hit that target.
+Aim for 1.5lbs per week, then focus all your energy on eating nutrient-dense food and working out to hit that target.

-Applying all your energy on eating healthy and working out to lose that 1.5lbs makes things much more attainable and rewarding.
+Applying all your energy to eating healthy and working out to lose that 1.5lbs makes things much more attainable and rewarding.
 Once you do this for several months, you will have already climbed the mountain without even realizing it.

 “Once you achieve your small goals it becomes a habit because you like the taste of victory.”